Skip to main content

 }

-If you're using streaming responses, implement StreamAdvisor instead.
-The pattern is nearly identical, but you work with Flux streams:
+If you are returning streamed responses with .stream(), use StreamAdvisor.
+The pattern is nearly identical but you work with Flux streams.

 package com.example.ai.advisors;